Famous leaders A-Z

 Adolf Hitler (lived 1889–1945) was leader of the National Socialist (Nazi) Party, and führer (leader) of Germany.
 At the core of his beliefs was that the "Aryan" race, typified by the German people, was superior to all others.
 Hitler's aim was the reunification of the Germanic peoples and the expansion of territory in order to provide lebensraum ("living space") for these "chosen" people.
 Alongside this went his extreme hatred of the Jews.
 In 1939 Hitler plunged the world into a war that would leave millions of people dead, including the 6 million Jews who were killed in the Holocaust.

 Ivan IV "the Terrible"

 Ivan IV "the Terrible" (ruled 1533–1584) was the first Russian ruler to be crowned czar, in 1547.
-During his reign of terror, he ordered the murder of anyone he considered a threat.
-He even killed his own son in a fit of rage, in 1581.
+During his reign of terror, he ordered the murder of anyone he considered a threat (he even killed his own son in a fit of rage).
 From his palace in the state of Muscovy, Ivan set about expanding the Russian Empire.
 In 1552, his armies attacked and defeated the Tatars who ruled from their capital of Kazan in the east, and, four years later, he also conquered Astrakhan in the south.
 Ivan’s forces drove on into Siberia in the northeast.
 To help him take control of his new lands, Ivan relied on the skills of Cossack soldiers, who were from Ukraine and southern Russia.

 Joan of Arc